- Reviewed: 19 March 2020, 14:14 NZDT

 New Zealanders in Bolivia should exercise a high degree of caution, avoid all protests and demonstrations, monitor the local media and adhere to any instructions issued by local authorities.
 No attempt should be made to pass or go around roadblocks as this may aggravate the situation and lead to violence.

-The tourist police number with English speaking operators is:
+The telephone number for the tourist police with English speaking operators is: ***********.
+Please note this number only works from within Bolivia.

 General travel advice